 Resident Canada Geese-Some Canada geese have become non-migratory in their new habitats due to a variety of reasons and have formed year-round resident populations within extensively urbanized areas of the District, including Anacostia Park.
 As a result of the growing resident Canada goose population, the tidal wetland restoration efforts within the park have been jeopardized by these grazing resident Canada geese.
-This plan/EIS presents a suite of possible techniques for goose management that will have a range of affects to resident Canada geese within Anacostia Park.
-Resident Canada geese populations at Anacostia are considered "nuisance species" and as such may be managed using a variety of methods available (NPS 2006, section 4.4.5 "Pest Management").
+This plan/EIS presents a suite of possible techniques for resident Canada goose management that would have a range of affects to resident Canada geese within Anacostia Park.
+Resident Canada geese populations at Anacostia are considered "nuisance species" and as such may be managed using a variety of methods available (NPS 2006a, section 4.4.5 "Pest Management").
+The effects of climate change on resident Canada geese are also considered and discussed under this resource.

-Cultural Resources-This impact topic includes prehistoric/historic structures and archaeological resources.
-These resources could be impacted by wetland and goose management activities.
+Cultural Resources-This impact topic includes prehistoric/historic structures and archeological resources.
+These resources could be impacted by wetland and resident Canada goose management activities.